keystonejs/keystone/examples/custom-session-validation/README.md

 ## Feature Example - Invalidate Session Token

-This project demonstrates how to invalidate a session when a password is changed using password based authentication in your Keystone system.
+This project demonstrates how to invalidate a session when a password is changed using password-based authentication in your Keystone system.
 It builds on the [Authentication example](../with-auth) project.

 ## Instructions